tonethar/IGME-430-Fall-2020/weekly/week-8.md

   - see the "Week 6.2 HTTP Server Design" video
   - see the accompanying PDF
 - Assignments:
-  - there was a HTTP Server Design Study Guide that had you research a JavaScript software design pattern and discuss it
+  - See the HTTP Server Design Study Guide Dropbox (it has you research a JavaScript software design pattern and discuss it)

 ## III.
 Databases
   - Database Management Systems (or DBMS) are applications designed for managing and organizing collections of data